mendersoftware/mender-artifact/Documentation/artifact-format.md

 ### scripts

-Format: Directory containing two subdirectories, `pre` and `post`.
+Format: Directory containing three subdirectories, `pre`, `post` and `check`.

-Either or both of the subdirectories can be missing, if there is no script of that type.
+Either or all of the subdirectories can be missing, if there is no script of that type.

 #### scripts/pre